Swanson-Hysell-Group/2023_Demag_GUI_tutorial/README.md

 1. Open the Pmag GUI executable program

-2. Navigate to 2020_Demag_GUI_tutorial/data folder that has the SS20 folder and .sam file in it when you are initially prompted to pick a directory or change the directory to be that folder.
+2. Navigate to 2023_Demag_GUI_tutorial/data/SS20- folder that has the SS20-.sam file in it when you are initially prompted to pick a directory or change the directory to be that folder.

 3. Click on *1.
 Convert magnetometer files to MagIC format* in the Pmag GUI home window